 The regulated sector will enable operators to export to legal markets around the globe and provide the flexibility to allow for the innovation and novel new uses of the cannabis plant, ranging from industrial uses of hemp to medical uses of the plant and its extracts.

 The GSC is a non-political statutory board whose board members are drawn from the public.

 To find out more information on the types of licences that can be applied for, along with the relevant fees, guidance and application forms, click here.

-For further information please visit our GCS Frequently Asked Questions page here.
+For further information please visit our GSC Frequently Asked Questions page here.

 For regulation enquiries please contact – Canna@gov.im

 For new business enquiries please contact the Department for Enterprise - firstname.lastname@example.org